Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 Divorce is nothing if not difficult.
 The legal complexities involved are more than enough for anyone, but even these are often overshadowed by the personal emotional impact of ending a marriage.

-Lawyers cannot make divorce easier, but good ones will help conclude a dissolution of marriage as painlessly as possible.
-Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal expertise necessary through all phases of divorce in Miami Dade.
+Divorce lawyers cannot make divorce easier, but good ones will help conclude a dissolution of marriage as painlessly as possible.
+Metro Miami & all Southern Florida residents can rely on Orshan, Spann & Fernandez-Mesa to provide the legal guidance necessary through all phases of divorce in Miami-Dade.

 Whether you file for a contested or uncontested divorce will have a significant impact on your divorce and its outcome.